alexwcheng/recipe-webpage-ads/README.md

    - <b>[Nimu Sidhu](https://github.com/gksidhu)</b>

 ### Project Scenario
-The scenario for the project is as follows:
+The scenario for the project:

-???
+Total U.S. spending on food advertising was $151 billion dollars in 2018.
+This was a 4.1% increase from 2017.
+According to the New York Times, a person living in a city today sees over 5,000 ads per day, so how can we target successful ad placement in a world where food related ads are everywhere?
+As a business case study to address this, we work as an ads strategy consultant to businesses selling products and services related to the food industry (Williams-Sonoma, KitchenAid, Blue Apron, Hello Fresh, etc…).
+They are targeting Spoonacular.com to run ads.
+Spoonacular is a popular recipe aggregating website and app for users to look up recipes by ingredient, by nutritional content, by price, and more.
+The Spoonacular API includes over 360,000 recipes as well as an open source recipe database.
+Our clients only want to spend money to run ads on webpages that they know people will visit a lot.
+In this case, without knowing how many people visited each recipe page on Spoonacular, we will use “Likes” as our proxy metric for web-traffic.

 ### Project Goals
-The goals for the project are as follows:
+The goals for the project:

-   -  Based on our findings, we will provide at least 3 insights to figure out what predicts a "popular" recipe.
-   -  We will arrive at these recommendations by analyzing data from Spoonacular.
-Spoonacular is a popular app for users to look up recipes by ingredient, by nutritional content, by price, and more.
-The Spoonacular API includes over 360,000 recipes as well as an open source recipe database.
+   -  We want to predict if a recipe will be  "liked" a lot, to understand where to run ads.
+   -  We want to build a classification model that will predict whether a recipe will be "highly liked" or not.
+This way, we will be able to determine where to run ads, when a new recipe is posted on Spoonacular.

 ### Methodology
    -  Generate business application.
-   -  Generate 3 questions related to the business application.
    -  Find and select a source of data to draw from and analyze (Spoonacular).
    -  Identify predictor and target variables to focus on.
-   -  Generate criteria and call data from the API.
+   -  Generate criteria and call data sorted by popularity from the API.
    -  Merge all API calls into one raw dataframe, and export to CSV.
    -  Clean data as needed.
    -  Perform Exploratory Data Analysis (EDA) to investigate the data.
-   -  Perform statistical testing on each of the 3 hypotheses.
+   -  Determine criteria for classification.
-   -  Generate linear regressions to fit the training data.
+   -  Generate logistic regression model based on criteria to fit the training data.
+   -  Fit additional models using Ridge and Lasso regularization to compare with "vanilla" logistic regression model.
-   -  Perform hyperparameter tuning on the models.
+   -  Perform hyperparameter tuning using RandomSearchCV / GridSearchCV.
-   -  Test models on the test data.
+   -  Test the optimized training model on the test data and evaluate score.
-   -  Evaluate the ability of the model to predict our target variable (find R-Squared).
+   -  Plot Receiver Operating Characteristic (ROC) curve and calculate AUC to evaluate model performance on test data.
-   -  Create a presentation to translate findings into actionable insights for business application.
+   -  Create a presentation to translate findings into actionable insights for the business application.

 ### Project Responsibilities
-The project responsibilities are broken down as follows:
+The project responsibilities:

 #### Alex Cheng
    -  SHARED - The README.md.